dojo/docs/dojox/image/SlideShow.rst

 		dojo.ready(function(){

-			//Initialize the store with a FlickrRestStore
-			var flickrRestStore = new dojox.data.FlickrRestStore();
+			// Initialize the store with a FlickrRestStore var flickrRestStore = new dojox.data.FlickrRestStore();
 			var req = {
 				query: {